 Ingredients

-- Vegetable or chicken stock or water.
+Just be sure to not pick up a package of instant polenta.
+The reason these cook so quickly is that the cornmeal has been ground to an extra fine consistency, or the polenta has been precooked and then dried and processed.
+We're after a soft and creamy texture here and neither of the instant options will have the texture or flavor that using real cornmeal offers. - Vegetable or chicken stock or water.
 (Water is the classic choice since it’s neutral and really lets the flavor of the corn shine.
 However, the stock adds a nice flavor to the dish and is great when you’re serving polenta all on its own.)

 - Salt and pepper.
 To amp up the flavor.

-- Butter.
+- Unsalted Butter.
 You can leave the butter out if you’re looking to make this dish vegan and instead top it with a drizzle of olive oil.

 - Once the mixture has thickened up (it will look a bit like cornmeal porridge at this point), remove it from heat, add a bit of butter, and you’re good to go.
 You'll have a super delicious meal or side dish in just under 20 minutes!

-FAQ’s/Tips For Success
+Tips For Success

 - Don’t use instant polenta.
 The convenience is ok, but the texture and taste is just not really there.
 And this recipe is so quick to make it’s not really that much longer than an instant version anyway (but you’ll get so much more flavor!)

 - Vary your cooking time depending on how thick you’d like the dish to be.
 The cooking time here makes a nice and soft, creamy base.
-But, if you like your polenta on the thicker side, allow it to cook for a bit longer until it reaches the consistency you’re after.
+But, if you like polenta on the thicker side, allow it to cook for a bit longer until it reaches the consistency you’re after.

 - Stir frequently so the mixture doesn’t boil over and doesn’t burn on the bottom of the pot.